bluehen-tech/ud-dssa-website/RESUME_UPLOAD_QUICKSTART.md

 - ✅ `src/app/opportunities/page.tsx` - Added resume upload UI

 ### Features:
-- ✅ Upload resume (PDF, DOC, DOCX, max 5MB)
+- ✅ Upload resume (PDF, DOC, DOCX, max 5MB) per opportunity
-- ✅ View uploaded resume status
+- ✅ View uploaded resume status per opportunity
-- ✅ Download resume
-- ✅ Replace resume
+- ✅ Download, replace, or delete a resume for each opportunity
-- ✅ Delete resume
+- ✅ Maintain different resumes for different opportunities
 - ✅ Secure file storage with RLS
-- ✅ Beautiful drag-and-drop UI
-- ✅ File validation
-- ✅ Error handling
+- ✅ Drag-and-drop upload UI with validation and error handling

 ## How It Works

-1. **Storage Structure**: Files are stored as `resumes/{user_id}/resume_{timestamp}.{ext}`
+1. **Storage Structure**: Files are stored as `resumes/{opportunity_id}/{user_id}/{username}-{opportunity}-{timestamp}.{ext}`
 2. **Security**: Users can only access their own files (enforced by RLS)
-3. **One Resume Per User**: Uploading a new resume replaces the old one
+3. **One Resume Per Opportunity**: Uploading again for the same opportunity replaces the previous file
 4. **File Validation**: Client-side validation for file type and size

 ## Need Help?